PX4/PX4-user_guide/en/advanced/parameters_and_configurations.md

 PX4 uses the *param subsystem* (a flat table of `float` and `int32_t` values) and text files (for mixers and startup scripts) to store its configuration.

 This section discusses the *param* subsystem in detail.
-It covers how to list, save and load parameters, and how to define them.
+It covers how to list, save and load parameters, and how to define them and make them available to ground stations.

 :::tip
 [System startup](../concept/system_startup.md) and the way that [airframe configurations](../dev_airframes/adding_a_new_frame.md) work are detailed on other pages.